mmusal/mmusal.github.io/_posts/Hidden-Markov-Models-with-STAN-and-random-effect.md

 }
 }
 ```

-$\lambda$ contains the information of regime but also other parameters
+lambda contains the information of regime but also other information
-which we will ignore for clarity.
+we will ignore that notation for brevity
 $logalpha_{1,k=1,n}=log(P(k_{1})=1)*P(y_{1,n}|\lambda_{1,1,n})$
 $=P(y_{1,n},k_{1}=1)$
 $logalpha_{1,k=2,n}=log(P(k_{1})=2)*P(y_{1,n}|\lambda{1,2,n})$